HB5101/CapsNet_Project/README.md

 **Differences with the paper:**
 1. We only report the test errors after `50 epochs` training.
 In the paper they trained for `1250 epochs` according to Figure A.1
 2. We only experimented routing iteration 2 and 3 in our code but paper did on 2,3,5,7 and 10
-3. We use 0.0005xMSE as the reconstruction loss as 0.0005 is the coefficient for the loss.
-But decoder loss is calculated only as MSE.

 ## Warning